 An introduction to the nature of psychological inquiry regarding the origins, variability, and change of human behavior.
 As such, the course focuses on the nature-nurture controversy, the processes associated with cognitive and emotional development, the role of personal characteristics and situational conditions in shaping behavior, and various approaches to psychotherapy.
 STUDENTS WHO HAVE TAKEN AP PSYCH AND RECEIVED A 4 OR A 5 ON THE EXAM ARE NOT ELIGIBLE TO TAKE PSYC 100.

 Limited to 40 students per section.
 Not open to five college students.
 Fall semester: Professors Sanderson and Cohen.
 In the Fall, 20 seats will be reserved for first-year students.
 Spring semester: Professors Hart and Smith.
 Spring semester priority given to first-year students.
 This course is open to all students in the fall semester.
-Only first-year students may pre-register in the Spring semester for the course.2019-20: Offered in Fall 2019 and Spring 2020
+Only first-year students may pre-register in the Spring semester for the course.2021-22: Offered in Fall 2021, Spring 2022

 An introduction to and critical consideration of experimental methodology in psychology.
 Topics will include the formation of testable hypotheses, the selection and implementation of appropriate procedures, the statistical description and analysis of experimental data, and the interpretation of results.
 Articles from the experimental journals and popular literature will illustrate and interrelate these topics and provide a survey of experimental techniques and content areas.
 A one-hour weekly lab will be devoted to data analysis using statistical software.